$K$-theory equivariant with respect to an elementary abelian $2$-group: Complex K -theory

 \subsection{Basis}

 Now let $A$ be an arbitrary finite elementary abelian $2$-group.
-The structure of $\pi_\star KU_A$ was investigated by Hu-Kriz in \cite{hukriz2006rog}; the core of their argument can be understood as a constructive proof of the following.
+The structure of $\pi_\star KU_A$ was investigated by Hu--Kriz in \cite{hukriz2006rog}; part of their argument can be understood as a constructive proof of the following.